-It’s now understood that employees are more productive not when they are being hounded by a ruthless taskmaster who counts the seconds of their bathroom breaks, but when they are put in low-stress environments and given as much autonomy as possible.
+It’s now understood that employees are more engaged and productive not when they are being hounded by a ruthless taskmaster who counts the seconds of their bathroom breaks but when they are put in low-stress environments and given as much autonomy as possible.

 That’s why recent studies have found that traits like agreeableness, charisma, and openness are all extremely important for leaders to have.

-The seven traits that have the most positive correlation with leadership performance according to a 2002 meta-analysis of multiple studies are:
+The seven traits that have the most positive correlation with leadership performance, according to a meta-analysis of multiple studies, are:

 When examining the primary functions that leaders need to perform, it’s easy to see why these seven traits are so important for them to have.